← back to methodeutics

 Pre * F ⊢ P_A * F_A (Pre plus frame entails branch A's needs)

 Same starting state.
 Two perturbations.
 Two outcomes.
 The unary diff (chapter 4) analyzes each branch in isolation.
-Branch A's figure: alternator tapped, engine stalled.
-Branch B's figure: radiator tapped, engine unchanged.
+Branch A's figure: connector A wiggled, engine stalled.
+Branch B's figure: connector B wiggled, engine unchanged.
 Bi-abduction (chapter 5) infers the frame for each branch independently.

 The diagnostic power is in the comparison between branches.
-The alternator tap caused a stall.
-The radiator tap didn't.
-The engine was running in both cases before the tap.
-The shared ground (fuel, spark, wiring, battery) was identical across both branches.
-The only difference is which component was tapped.
-The divergent outcomes (stall vs. no stall) localize the cause to the alternator, not the radiator.
+Wiggling connector A caused a stall.
+Wiggling connector B did not.
+The engine was running in both cases before the wiggle.
+The shared ground (fuel, spark, the rest of the harness) was identical across both branches.
+The only difference is which connector was wiggled.
+The divergent outcomes (stall vs. no stall) localize the cause to connector A, the loose connection, not connector B.

 This is the causal edge: what explains why two experiments from the same starting state produced different results.
-The branching condition (which component was tapped) is the candidate cause.
+The branching condition (which connector was wiggled) is the candidate cause.
 The divergent outcomes are the evidence.
 The shared ground is the control.

 The diagram reads left to right.
 A shared starting state (engine running) forks into two branches.
-Branch A taps the alternator; engine stalls.
-Branch B taps the radiator; engine keeps running.
-The two outcomes converge into the causal edge: the alternator is the candidate cause: only its perturbation changed the outcome.
-The shared ground (fuel, spark, wiring, battery) rules out confounders.
+Branch A wiggles connector A; engine stalls.
+Branch B wiggles connector B; engine keeps running.
+The two outcomes converge into the causal edge: connector A, the loose connection, is the candidate cause.
+Only its perturbation changed the outcome.
+The shared ground (fuel, spark, the rest of the harness) rules out confounders.

 Each step adds an operand